bentoml/bentoctl/docs/README.md

 and efficiently.
 Bentoctl generates the required terraform files that are optimized for your models with minimal configuration from your end.
-While the generated terraform files are a great starting point with sensible defaults, you can configure them to meet your specific needs also.
+While the generated terraform files are a great starting point with sensible defaults, you can customize them to meet your specific needs.

 This means bentoctl provides ease of use and flexibility to get your models built with bentoml to any cloud service you want.